An approach for teachers to empower girls to solve their own friendship issues

 - A girl without a friendship group is a problem for everyone because whichever group she eventually joins will be changed in some way by her arrival.

 Once girls begin to see and understand that they all feel this way, then rifts between them naturally start to heal and they start to bond with each other again.
+Using the Girls on Board approach, teachers help the girls build healing empathy and then let that empathy do its work.

 Girls on Board sessions look at the dynamics of group sizes, different types of girls and behaviours, managing parent reactions and include role play.